magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 cause of suffering, you know the cessation of suffering and you know the path leading to the cessation of suffering.
 Understanding of each Noble Truth emerges at the same place within the mind.
-They come together and harmonize as the factors of the and the Buddha taught that they are to be realized within the mind.
+They come together and harmonize as the factors of the Noble Eightfold Path; and the Buddha taught that they are to be realized within the mind.
 As the path factors converge in the centre of the mind, they cut through any doubts and uncertainty you still have concerning the way of practice.

 During the course of practising, it is normal that you experience the different conditions of the mind.
-You constantly experience desires to do this and that or to go different places, as well as the different moods of mental pain, frustration or else indulgence in pleasure seeking – all of which are the fruits of past All this resultant kamma swells up inside the mind and puffs it out.
+You constantly experience desires to do this and that or to go different places, as well as the different moods of mental pain, frustration or else indulgence in pleasure seeking – all of which are the fruits of past kamma.
+All this resultant kamma swells up inside the mind and puffs it out.
 However, it is the product of past actions.
 Knowing that it is all stuff coming up from the past, you don’t allow yourself to make anything new or extra out of it.
 You observe and reflect on the arising and cessation of conditions.
 That which has not yet arisen is still unarisen.
-This word ‘arise’ refers to or the mind’s firm attachment and clinging.
+This word ‘arise’ refers to *upādāna* or the mind’s firm attachment and clinging.
 Over time your mind has been exposed to and conditioned by craving and defilement, and the mental conditions and characteristics you experience reflect that.
 Having developed insight, your mind no longer follows those old habit patterns that were fashioned by defilement.
 A separation occurs between the mind and those defiled ways of thinking and reacting.
 The mind separates from the defilements.

 You can compare this with the effect of putting oil and water together in a bottle.
 Each liquid has a very different density so it doesn’t